swainmishra15/Customer-trends-data-analysis/README.md

 ### Skills

-* Python
 * SQL
 * Power BI
 * Data Analytics
 * Data Visualization

-Feel free to connect and explore the project.
+* Business Intelligence

+⭐ If you found this project helpful, consider giving the repository a star!